font-story/font-story-app/README.md

 ## 📦 Dependencies & Packages

-This Flutter app, **FontStory**, uses a wide range of packages to provide powerful features, localization, networking, state management, UI components, and more.
+This Flutter app, **Font Story**, uses a wide range of packages to provide powerful features, localization, networking, state management, UI components, and more.

 ### 🛠 Core Dependencies